Contacts (dial code 0117)

 Ships using these docks are large and deep drafted, thus they are extremely restricted in their manoeuvring ability (especially considering the fast tides), and all small craft must keep keep clear of them.

 The actual passage up the River Avon is commenced between the Royal Portbury Docks to the South and the Avonmouth docks to the North.
 There looks to be quite an expanse of water, but in fact, most of this is a huge mudbank with the entrance channel laying very close to the entrance to the Avonmouth Docks.
-One of the photos in the gallery shows this clearly.

 When making your entrance to the Avon be very aware of the cross tide which will be trying to sweep you up the Severn.
 If you get swept past you may have a struggle getting back.
 You need to turn across the stream and head directly towards the mud when about halfway between Portishead Dock wall and Avonmouth South pierhead, much, much earlier than you would like to.
 Remember that, by the time you get here there will have been about 8 meters rise so much of the "greenstuff" on the chart has plenty of water over it.
 To judge it watch the aspect of the Avonmouth Dock entrance; it needs to stay the same - if it starts to open clap on some speed and if it starts to close ease your helm a little to port